Yoshihide Suga is Japan’s new prime minister. Following Shinzo Abe’s resignation, what legacy does the nation’s longest serving leader leave behind?

 Shinzo Abe

-Now that it’s time to look back at the leader’s legacy, political commentators’ varied and often contrasting judgements go to show how Abenomics’ mixed results allow anyone to find evidence to support almost any position.
+With the leader’s resignation, political commentators’ varied and often contrasting judgements of Abe’s legacy go to show how Abenomics has had mixed results, meaning that anyone can point to evidence to support almost any position.

 “The outgoing prime minister has done a far better job than is commonly acknowledged,” writes The Economist.
 “Before Covid-19 struck, ‘Abenomics’ was succeeding, albeit slowly, in resuscitating the economy.
 He leaves a much more impressive legacy than his muted exit suggests”.